cs10/sp23/syllabus.md

 ## Extension Requests

-We understand that circumstances may arise that will cause you to not be able to meet assignment deadlines. <b>For extension requests on LABS,</b> please use this [regular extension requests form](https://forms.gle/18eKqdMSoqQCCq6bA) to request extensions on deadlines for any labs.
+We understand that circumstances may arise that may cause you to not be able to meet assignment deadlines. <b>For extension requests on LABS,</b> please use this [LAB regular extension requests form](https://forms.gle/18eKqdMSoqQCCq6bA) to request extensions on deadlines for any labs.
 The policy for regular extension requests on labs are as follows:

 - A regular extension request will grant you an extra lab section in order to complete the lab assignment.
 For instance, if the lab is due on a Tuesday, then the extension request will make the lab due on a Thursday instead.

-<b>For extension requests on PROJECTS,</b> please use this [regular extension requests form](https://forms.gle/x15LTmH9QXMrfKu48) to request extensions on deadlines for any projects.
+<b>For extension requests on PROJECTS,</b> please use this [PROJECT regular extension requests form](https://forms.gle/x15LTmH9QXMrfKu48) to request extensions on deadlines for any projects.
 The policy for regular extension requests on projects are as follows:

 - A regular extension request will grant that your submission deadline for the project be extended to the <i>deadline of the next project.</i> For instance, if you request an extension for Project 1, your new deadline for submitting Project 1 will be the same day that Project 2 is due.